 What Kind of Test Should You Get?

-Joyful Belly recommends DiagnosTechs Full GI Panel which gives you both an assessment of parasites and the function of your entire digestive tract.
+Joyful Belly recommends DiagnosTechs Full GI Panel, or Genova's GI Effects Stool Test which gives you both an assessment of parasites and the function of your entire digestive tract.
 Traditional visual exam under microscope for ova and parasites is insufficient on its own.
 There are frequent false negatives because parasites must be alive and active once they get to the lab for them to be detected with this test.
-The diagnostechs test (get it here) includes a visual ova test as well as a test for specific presence of antibodies in saliva and stool.
+Tests should include a visual ova test as well as a test for specific presence of antibodies in saliva and stool.
 A DNA test or antibody test is more accurate in detecting their undercover presence than visual inspection alone.
 This level of testing ensures you will have the most accurate picture of what's going on in your gut.
 Even if parasites are ruled out, the GI function test will still give you a clue as to what might be causing any digestive distress you experience.

 Some parasites are classified as both good and bad bacteria, depending on who you talk to.
 In that case, some discernment may be required before taking a pharmaceutical.
 Otherwise, parasites should be killed as quickly as possible, before they have a chance to adapt to your gut or cause permanent damage.
 Once parasites adapt, they are more difficult to get rid of.

 Pesky parasites are trouble!
 At Joyful Belly, we specialize in digestive health and wellness.
 Students on our Mastering Ayurvedic Digestion & Nutrition program learn all about how to fight parasites using herbs, diet, and lifestyle.
 Don't fall victim to an invasion.
 Get tested to be sure all of the guests in your gut support your well being.

 Disclaimer: 'Worm / Parasite' could be serious and should be checked by a medical doctor.

 Augment your diet with these specially chosen ingredients below which may be useful for 'Worm / Parasite'.